-- Financial Aid will end when the student has attempted more than 150% of the credit hours required for a specific program or degree. - Graduate Students: - Students seeking an Endorsement who have met all requirements for that Endorsement. - Students seeking a master's degree who have met all requirements for the master's degree.
+- Financial Aid will end when the student has attempted more than 150% of the credit hours required for a specific program or degree. - Graduate Students: - Students seeking an Endorsement who have met all requirements for that Endorsement.

 SHARON WALKER SCHOOL OF EDUCATION